hummingbird-dev/HummingbirdTreeview.vue/README.md

   parent nodes.

 - *localstoragekey*
+  This is used to save the state of the treeview permanentely.
   If provided, the full tree structure is saved in the localStorage and also taken from the localStorage.  **Important**: Hence the treeview is taken from cache and not created freshly if you change the input data!